Marriage

 ∞ not be marrying a parent, grandparent, child, grandchild, brother or sister

-∞ be at least 18 years old, unless a court has approved a marriage where one person is 16-18 years old, and
+∞ be at least 18 years old (unless the court has approved a marriage where one person is not 18), and

 ∞ understand what marriage means and freely agree to marry.